LaurentTardif/bibliography/devops/ansible/src/site/markdown/ansible.md

 					two.example.com:
 					three.example.com:

-It is ok to put systems in more than one group, for instance a server could be both a webserver and a dbserver.
+It is OK to put systems in more than one group, for instance a server could be both a webserver and a dbserver.
 If you do, note that variables will come from all of the groups they are a member of.
 Variable precedence is detailed in a later chapter.

 If you have hosts that run on non-standard SSH ports you can put the port number after the hostname with a colon.
 Ports listed in your SSH config file won’t be used with the paramiko connection but will be used with the openssh connection.